 In 60 seconds, the internet sees this kind of action, and cutting through the noise to be heard can be a daunting task.
 Good copy is written to do just that, and it does.

 1. Develop a unique value proposition: Why should your target group pick you over your competitors?
 It is necessary for you to answer this question through your copy.
 Are your prices the best there is in the market?
-Or does your product have one feature that no-one else’s does?
-Whichever it is, ensure that the Unique Selling Proposition takes centre stage in your copy.
+Or does your product have one feature that no one else’s does?
+Whichever it is, ensure that the Unique Selling Proposition takes center stage in your copy.

 2. Do your research: Even if your copy is great, it won’t work unless it is tailored to suit the people who actually buy your product.
 Who are they?
 What do you know about them?
 Which issue of theirs can you resolve with your product?
 What tone of voice are they likely to respond to?
 The more you know about them the better.
 All the information you uncover about your potential buyers should be seriously considered while writing the copy.